daylilyfield/svrollbar/README.md

 [svelte-virtual-list](https://github.com/sveltejs/svelte-virtual-list)
 or
 [svelte-tiny-virtual-list](https://github.com/Skayo/svelte-tiny-virtual-list),
-you can do that following way.
+you can do that in the following way.

 ```svelte
 <script lang="ts">